 This is an example of a shared path sign:

 What is a footpath?

-In both cases, your e-scooter can also be seized and later forfeited.
+Your e-scooter/PMD can also be seized and later forfeited.

 - If you are crossing the pedestrian-only path or road by the shortest safe route; or